 Before you buy an auto insurance policy, it’s a good idea to compare rates from car insurance providers.
 Doing so can help you find the best policy to fit your coverage needs and financial situation.

-There are several ways to compare rates.
+There are several ways to compare car insurance rates.
 While many insurers offer free car insurance quotes on their websites, you can also use third-party online comparison tools or work with an insurance agent.

 Here are some steps to help you find an auto insurance policy with your budget in mind.

-- Identify the types of coverage you need
+- Identify the types of auto coverage you need

 To get a car insurance quote, you’ll need to give some information to the provider.
 Here’s what you’ll typically need to share.